nearform/mercurius-apollo-tracing/README.md

 # mercurius-apollo-tracing

-Experimental fastify plugin to gather performance metrics from your Graphql resolvers.
+Fastify plugin to be used with [Mercurius](https://mercurius.dev) to collect performance metrics from your Graphql resolvers and send them to apollo studio.

 ## Install